xavierpuigf/shotdetection/README.md

 # Shot detection
 This repo provides code to perform video shot detection and extract middle, beginning and end frames for each shot.

+## Dependencies
+You should only need to install PyAV library, which will install other required dependencies.
+` conda install av -c conda-forge `

+The code has been tested om python 3.6

 ## How to run
 Compile using
 ```